b04901014/vae-gslm/README.md

  `-c` sepcifies the centroids that are trained in the first step on Libri-light.

-3. Preprocess Mel-spectrograms for faster training:
+3. Preprocess Mel-spectrograms for faster training (Optional):
  - `python -m scripts.preprocess_mels -c configs/preprocess/hfgan_16k_50hz_libri-light.yaml -o ./ll60/vad_20s/mels`

 4. Train the VAE-GSLM: